FifthTry/imago-gallery-ig/README.md

 Package name: Slideshow
 URL: fifthtry.github.io/slideshow

-This component can be used as a slideshow component on your page.
+This component can be used as a slideshow component on your page to showcase your achievements etc.

 Usage: